ybrid/player-interaction/doc/INTERACTION.md

 > In future releases clients have to authenticate with a **token**.
 This allows to exchange even secret data,
 > like ad insertion points or others.
 Therefore, a token based on a secret has to be created by the client
-> each time it want's to create a new session.
+> each time it wants to create a new session.
 That means, a serverside generated uuid will become
 > unnecessary.

 #### Request